SempronChip/engr3/README.md

 Image credit goes to [Gaby D](https://github.com/gdaless20/Circuitpython/blob/main/README.md)

 ### Reflection
 The table that Mr. H provided helped me greatly in writing the if statements for the neopixels.
-Otherwise, the project really wasn't that difficult.
+Otherwise, the project really wasn't that difficult and I was able to complete it quite easily.

 ---